Baron Bliss: Biography

 Baron Bliss was born in 1869 and lived in Marlow, Buckinghamshire, England as a youth.
 His father was Henry Aldridge, who inherited the estate of his uncle Edward Bliss of Brandon, Suffolk, a manufacturer of flintlock mechanisms for guns and changed his surname to Bliss under the terms of his uncle's will.

 In 1855, Henry Bliss inherited the estate and title of his cousin the Baron de Alreyo of the Kingdom of Portugal, although he was styled the Baron de Bliss due to the conditions stated in his uncle's will.

 In June 1869, he was granted another bequest from Colonel Carlo Antonio Barreto of the Kingdom of Spain, with the stipulation that he change his name to Barreto, and he did so in spite of the earlier limitation from his uncle.

 Henry Edward Ernest Victor de Barreto was an engineer by trade and on the death of his father in 1890, became the 4th Baron de Barreto.
-However, during the First World War, he reverted to his family name of Bliss, and was known afterwards as Baron Bliss.
+However, during the First World War, he reverted to his family name of Bliss, and was known afterwards as "Baron Bliss".
 He was apparently successful in his career, but it is not known how he obtained his fortune, whether due to business acumen, inheritance, or a combination thereof.

-Bliss became paralysed from the waist down in 1911 at the age of 42, likely due to polio, and was confined to a wheelchair.
+Bliss became paralysed from the waist down in 1911 at the age of 42, likely due to polio, and began using a wheelchair.
 Despite this, he remained active.
 He was apparently an avid sailor, but had his yacht confiscated for war purposes during the First World War.
 When the war ended, he was wealthy enough to retire to a lifetime of fishing and leisure; to that end, he ordered a new 120 ft twin screw yacht from the famous Scottish yacht designer Alfred Mylne which he christened Sea King II.
 In 1920, he sailed the yacht to the Bahamas, where he stayed for five years.
 Meanwhile, his wife Baroness Ethel Alice Bliss stayed in England, living off a portion of his fortune.
 The couple had no children.